 Multi-tenancy enables multiple independent tenants to be hosted on a single instance, installed either on a single server or across a cluster of them.
 The main instance is logically partitioned such that it will appear to each tenant that they are accessing a completely separate instance of OpenKM.

 OpenKM incorporates a barcode reading and identification module.
 The barcode module supports the following formats:

 Codabar, Code 128, UPC-A y UPC-E, Code 39, EAN-8 y EAN-13, RSS-14, Code 93, ITF-14

 Data Matrix, Aztec, PDF417, QR

-The module archive emails OpenKM allows us to use the repository as a document management system to store messages massively.
+The OpenKM module to archive emails allows us to use the repository as a document management system to store messages massively.
 The mail filing is an automated process for the preservation and protection of all emails.

-There a lot of benefits of email archiving, the most important are :
+There are a lot of benefits of email archiving, the most important are:

-OpenKM offers an e-invoicing module that extracts invoices "XML" format to store them in the system.
-It also allows other functions like validate the invoice via digital signature, download in PDF format or send notifications.
+OpenKM offers an e-invoicing module that extracts invoices in the "XML" format to store them on the system.
+It also allows other functions, including the ability to validate the invoice via digital signature, download in PDF format or send notifications.